 5.Be aware of the cable.

 Not all cables are built equally.
 As some are lighter or studier than others.
 Cables like any device breakdown over time.
 This can be from incorrectly removing the cable from its socket, dropping the cable or over exposure to adverse weather conditions.
 If you are charging your cable, please make sure to rest it on its holder.
-That way insects do not crawl into the lead.
+That way insects do not crawl into the lead or worse, water.